 GeneCards Summary for ATOX1 Gene

 ATOX1 (Antioxidant 1 Copper Chaperone) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Mineral absorption.
-GO annotations related to this gene include copper ion binding and copper chaperone activity.
+Diseases associated with ATOX1 include Wilson Disease and Menkes Disease.
+Among its related pathways are Immune System and Cellular Senescence.
+GO annotations related to this gene include copper ion binding and copper-dependent protein binding.

 UniProtKB/Swiss-Prot for ATOX1 Gene

 Binds and deliver cytosolic copper to the copper ATPase proteins.
 May be important in cellular antioxidant defense.